 3. Keep Content to One Page

-Post college and professionals can look to these tips to maximize their resumes impact.
+Post-college and rising professionals can look to these tips to maximize the impact of their resumes.

 1. Incorporate Any Continued Education to Increase Skill